-This form (copied here) will be provided to each student and parent prior to August 19 and MUST be signed by August 22, 2019.
+This form (copied here) will be provided to each student and parent before the start of the school year and MUST be signed and turned in by the beginning of your orientation day.
 No student may participate in any activities until it is submitted.